gamesbook/protograf/docs/source/customised_shapes.rst

 -------
 `^ <rectangleIndex_>`_

-Stripes are a set of parallel areas that are drawn, in a specified direction, across the length or width of the Rectangle in vertical, horizontal or diagonal directions.
+Stripes are a set of equal-width parallel areas that are drawn, in a specified direction, across the length or width of the Rectangle in vertical, horizontal or diagonal directions.

 The key properties to draw stripes are:

-- *stripes* - sets the **number** of stripes to be drawn; the intervals between them are calculated equally and depend on the direction
+- *stripes* - sets the **number** of stripes to be drawn; the intervals between them are calculated equally and depend on the direction and the breadth of the stripes
-- *stripes_directions* - sets the compass direction for the stripes to be drawn; defaults to the ``n`` (North)
+- *stripes_directions* - sets the compass direction for the stripes to be drawn; defaults to ``n`` (North)
-- *stripes_breadth* - sets **width** of the stripe to be drawn; defaults to ``1``
+- *stripes_breadth* - sets **width** of the stripe to be drawn; if not given, will be calculated to give 0a size that will result in equally sized stripes and gaps

 In addition, the usual properties for stroke, stroke_width, fill and transparency can also be set.